CluedIn-io/CluedIn.Documentation/_docs/10-Integration/add-integration.md

 Eg: Slack account of multiple organizations, multiple shared email inbox from the same Exchange server, multiple Office 365 accounts...

-Please refer to the documentation on [How to build a provider](./somelink)
+Please refer to the documentation on [How to build an integration](/docs/10-Integration/build-integration.html)

 > When installing an integration,
 > if you want CluedIn to only read, add the integration with a user that has read-only on ALL information